What percent of health insurance is paid by employers?

 While large employers typically contribute a significant amount to employees’ healthcare, in some cases, small employers cover even more.

-According to KFF, employers cover the entire self-only premium for 30% of covered workers at small to midsize organizations of 3-199 employees, compared to only 6% of covered workers in large firms of 200+ employees.
-In contrast, 32% of covered workers in small firms must pay more than half of the premium for family coverage, compared to 8% of covered workers in large firms.
+According to KFF, employers pay for the entire self-only premium for 29% of enrolled employees at small to mid-sized organizations with 10-199 employees, compared to only 7% of workers in large companies with 200 or more employees.
+In contrast, 29% of covered workers in small businesses must pay more than half of the healthcare premium for family plans, compared to 5% of covered workers in large organizations3.

-A possible reason for this is that because small businesses have fewer eligible workers, it may be easier for them to pay the entire premium amount for their employees—whether it be self-only or family coverage—than large businesses with significantly more employees.
+A possible reason for this is that small businesses have fewer eligible workers.
+That can make it easier for them to pay the entire premium amount for their employees — whether it be self-only or family coverage — than large businesses with significantly more employees.

 What percentage of businesses offer health benefits?

 While virtually all organizations with 1,000 or more workers offer their employees health coverage, that’s different for small employers.
-According to KFF, only 39% of businesses with three to nine workers offer coverage to their employees.
-This decreased from 49% in 2021, showing that more small employers are forgoing health insurance coverage.
+Only 51% of businesses with ten to 24 workers offered coverage to their employees in 20254.
+This is a decrease from 56% in 2024, showing that more small employers are forgoing health insurance coverage.

 How much does group health insurance cost for employees?

 The premium cost associated with a group health insurance plan typically increases every year.
-To minimize or reduce fluctuation in premium amounts and to control employer costs, you can adjust contribution strategies or health plan features annually.
+You can adjust contribution strategies, health plan types, or covered benefits annually to minimize or reduce fluctuation in premium amounts and control health insurance costs.

-How you can control group health insurance costs
+How can employers better control group health insurance costs?

-The annual cost of providing health insurance to employees depends on the following key factors:
+The annual cost of providing group insurance to employees depends on the following key factors:

 - Your employees' demographics or plan rates for the “risk pool” at your company.

-- For example, older workforces tend to have higher medical care costs, which might increase your rates.
+- For example, older workforces tend to have higher medical care costs, which might increase your group’s overall rates.

 Alternative health benefit options for employers

-Because these arrangements allow employers to set their own contribution limit, organizations often find them more predictable and affordable than traditional health benefit options.
-Individual health insurance premiums are cheaper than small group premiums in many states and counties.
-You can see even greater cost savings by reimbursing these premiums through an HRA.
+Because employers can set their own contribution limit, many find HRAs more predictable and affordable than traditional health benefit options.
+Individual health insurance premiums are cheaper than small group premiums in many states and counties, meaning you can experience greater cost savings by reimbursing your employees’ premiums through an HRA.

 The following four simple steps outline how an HRA works:

-Below, we’ll go over three great health benefit options for employers who choose not to provide traditional group health insurance to their employees.
+Below, we’ll go over two stand-alone HRAs for employers who choose not to offer a group health coverage plan.

 Qualified small employer HRA (QSEHRA)

-If you want more information on how a QSEHRA can help you, check out our latest QSEHRA annual report to see how a QSEHRA helped our customers this year.
+Check out our latest QSEHRA annual report to see how a QSEHRA helped our customers.

 Individual coverage HRA (ICHRA)